corinnpope/cp_site/_posts/2020-03-17-reflection-new-project.md

 It was indeed time.

-When it came time to leave, I felt guilty.
+When the day came around and I put in my notice, I felt guilty.
 I felt guilty for leaving my team.
 I felt guilty for leaving such a great position (that was a great product role, and it was remote to boot).
 I felt guilty for wanting to be selfish and pursue my own goals.

 I cried when I put in my resignation, but I knew it was the right decision.
 After getting all the leaving bits in order, I breathed a sigh of relief knowing I now had some time to re-focus on the next step of making my long-term goals come true.